Goorakh/RiskOfChaos/README.md

 * End All Active Effects: Ends all currently active effects.
 * Disable Revives: Disables all means of reviving, lasts 1 stage.
 * Skill Switch: Using a skill switches it to a different skill.
 Lasts 1 stage.
+* Poison Trails: All characters leave a damaging trail.
+Lasts 90 seconds.
 </details>

 <hr>